jina-ai/jina/docs/fundamentals/flow/create-flow.md

 :width: 70%
 ```

-One can also do it in the terminal via:
+You can also do it in the terminal:

 ```bash
 jina export flowchart flow.yml flow.svg
 ```

-One can also visualize a remote Flow by passing the URL to `jina export flowchart`.
+You can also visualize a remote Flow by passing the URL to `jina export flowchart`.

 ## Export